Day 1 UK - Shanghai

 Day 5 Yangtze Cruise

 Today we board a high-speed train to Yichang, which gives you the opportunity to sit back, relax and take in the views.
 On arrival we will transfer to the pier where we'll board our ship and embark on a scenic Yangtze River cruise.
-One of the Victoria fleet, your comfortable vessel has been specially designed to navigate the Yangtze and is your base for the next four nights.
+Your comfortable vessel has been specially designed to navigate the Yangtze and is your base for the next four nights.

 Day 6 Yangtze Cruise

-Today you'll cruise through the magnificent Three Gorges region, where we will stop for shore excursions including the Three Gorges Dam, the largest hydroelectric dam in the world.
+Today you'll cruise through the magnificent Three Gorges region.
 An optional shore excursion is available to the recently-completed unique ship lock with a ship lift, the worlds largest.

 If river conditions are favourable, a further optional excursion will be available - 'Tribe of the Three Gorges', which will give you a fascinating glimpse of the traditions and culture in this part of China.

-On board the ship this evening, enjoy the captain's welcome dinner and entertainment.
+On board the ship this evening, enjoy the captain's cocktail reception.

 Day 7 Yangtze Cruise